 Projects & API Keys

-Once you create a Picket account, you can view your account dashboard.
+Once you create a Picket account, you can view your .
 To start developing with Picket, you'll need to create a project.
 You can think of a project as an application that you are going to use with Picket.
 Every account is created with an initial project, named My First Project

 , to help you get started!